Last Updated on October 8, 2020

-There is this single one whole wheat bread recipe I'm baking again and again since several years.
-The dough can be ready within a few minutes and it's so basic and flexible that you can vary it according to your whole grain and seed preferences.
+There is this single one whole wheat bread recipe I'm baking again and again since several years without a bread machine.
+The dough is ready within a few minutes and it's so basic and flexible that you can vary it according to your whole grain and seed preferences.

-Of course it is a clean eating bread and I'll also explain why a whole wheat bread nutrition is superior to a white bread consumption at the end of this blog post.
+Of course, it is clean eating bread and I'll also explain, why whole grain nutrition is superior to a white meal consumption at the end of this blog post.

 Why making whole wheat bread?

-Did you know that Germany, where we live, produces more varieties of breads than any other country in the world?
+Did you know that Germany, where we live, produces more varieties of baked goods than any other country in the world?
 But this doesn't have to be an advantage…

-Although we seem to have here a land of plenty when it comes to bread types it is still not easy to find healthy bread choices without added sweeteners, preservatives and other additives.
+Although we seem to have here land of plenty, when it comes to bread types, it is still not easy to find healthy choices without added sweeteners, preservatives and other additives.
 If you live in the US you can probably relate to this.

-Also more and more traditional bakeries are replaced by bakery chains, which for profit then often save on raw material quality.
-And the worst: They offer many “fake whole grain breads” – dark loaves with grains that in fact are disguised white breads colored with rye malt.
-So as consumer you have to keep you informed and really choose wisely.
+Also more and more traditional bakeries are replaced by chains, which for profit then often save on raw material quality.
+And the worst: They offer many “fake whole grain bread” – dark loaves with grains that in fact are disguised “white” all-purpose flour goods colored with rye malt.
+In consequence, you have to keep you informed and really choose wisely as a consumer.

-Of course I still buy 100% whole grain bread in selected bakeries but taste and quality is not so convincing that we would stick to one single bread type or bakery.
+Of course, I still buy 100% whole grain bread in selected bakeries, but taste and quality is not so convincing that we would stick to one single grain product.

-So the time is ripe for baking this homemade whole wheat bread recipe more regularly.
-In my humble opinion everybody should know how to bake his own bread.
-And after a few fails I'm convinced that everybody can do it – prevented you have the right bread recipe.
+So the time is ripe for baking this homemade bread more regularly.
+In my humble opinion, everybody should know how to bake his own loaf.
+And after a few fails, I'm convinced that everybody can do it – prevented you have the perfect recipe and ingredients.Print

 - 500 gr./17.6 oz./1.1 pound whole wheat meal*